Banner image

 Whilst A-CET provides students with a vital yet modest long-term scholarship allowance, much of our work is seen as providing support and encouragement to the majority of our students who have no other family.
 Most of our students need little motivation to study but, like us, always appreciate to be listened to, advice and praise.

-Circus Selam entertained with music and performed an evocative ballad about a street boy’s life changing when he joined A-CET.
+EYES Circus entertained with music and performed an evocative ballad about a street boy’s life changing when he joined A-CET.
 It was sung by a recently displaced young boy from Eritrea.
 A huge buffet supplied by Yordanos Restaurant was devoured by all.

 Donor Angela Glendenning visits 2007